GoChapaa/gochapaa-documents/docs/Overview.md

 - Save currency in a virtual account (Mshwari)
 - Transfer currencies between the service and, in some markets like Kenya, a bank account
 - Borrow money to complete a transaction when short on cash (Fuliza)

+## M-Pesa Market Share - 98%
+There are now over 184 million active mobile money wallets on the continent in 2022 compared to 161 million accounts in 2021.
+Safaricom's M-Pesa controls an immense 98% share of the country's mobile money market as of November 2020.